 Vietnam’s S-shaped geography means travel between regions takes time.
 While a flight from Hanoi to Ho Chi Minh City takes just 2 hours, a train ride stretches beyond 30 hours.

-While a 6 or 7-day trip is great, an 8-day itinerary gives you a distinct advantage: the flexibility to explore deeply or add an off-the-beaten-path destination without the stress of constant transit.
+While a 7 day trip in Vietnam is great, an 8-day itinerary gives you a distinct advantage: the flexibility to explore deeply or add an off-the-beaten-path destination without the stress of constant transit.
 It is ideal for:

 First-time visitors wanting a deeper taste of Vietnam’s culture and landscapes.